dsc-courses/dsc106-2025-wi/projects/final_project.md

 ## Overview

 The final project will provide hands-on experience designing, implementing, and deploying interactive visualizations.
 Your project should address a concrete visualization challenge and should propose a novel, creative solution.
 The final deliverable will take the form of an explorable explanation, deployed as an interactive web page.
-Project teams should consist of 2-3 people.
+Project teams should consist of 3-4 people.
+You may choose to continue with the same teams as Project 3 as well.

 In addition to your webpage, you will be responsible for presenting your final results.
 At the end of the quarter we will have a video showcase for you to share your work.